hrodri02/TestTabbar/README.md

     multiplier: m, constant: 0).isActive = true
 }
 ```

-For all weekDayViews, we set the width and height to constants and algined them vertically with weekView using the centerYAnchor.
+For all weekDayViews, we set the width and height to constants and algin them vertically with weekView using the centerYAnchor.
 To
-have all weekDayViews be evenly spaced horizontally within weekView we need to set the centerX anchor of each weekDay view to be a
+have all weekDayViews be evenly spaced horizontally within weekView we need to set the centerX anchor of each weekDayView to be a
 multiple of the centerX of weekView.
 That is, the centerX of the first weekDayView will be 1/7 of the horizontal distance of the centerX
 of weekView, the second will be 3/7, and so on as shown below.
 We are using multiples of 1/7 because there are 7 weekDayViews inside of
 weekView.